adam-srut/QD-engine/README.md

-# 1dqd - Quantum dynamics engine for one-dimensional systems
+# 1dqd - Quantum dynamics engine for one dimensional systems

 ### Under constructiion!